zlepper/elefant-tools/readme.md

 # Elefant Tools
 Elefant Tools is a library + binary for interfacing with the PostgreSQL database in the same way as `pg_dump` and `pg_restore`.
-In addition Elefant Tools can do direct copies between two databases without the need to write to disk.
+In addition, Elefant Tools can do direct copies between two databases without the need to write to disk.
 This is useful for example when you want to copy a database from one server to another, or when you want to copy a database from a server to a local development environment.